Contents

 Continuous learning loops are one of the most innovative aspects of Agentic AI in AML operations.
 Regulators update the AML guidelines, which are automatically interpreted by Agentic AI systems, which ingest new data sets, update their rule logic, and recalibrate detection thresholds.

 Such agility is vital in the fight against advanced financial criminal activities, which are also becoming automated.
-Because criminal networks are using AI to avoid detection, the solution to this can be found in Agentic AI, which is an intelligent defender that can outwit and outrun new threats.
+Because criminal networks are using AI to evade detection, the solution lies in Agentic AI, an intelligent defender that can outwit and outrun emerging threats.

 What emerges is a new generation of AML systems that is not only compliant but also strategically intelligent, capable of contributing to global financial integrity.